mchang16/Games/index.md

 * [Download link for Linux](https://www.dropbox.com/s/ilu28g7inap787w/For%20Linux.zip?dl=0)

-### Crush Story (Text Based Adventure Game) *-Currently In-Progress-*
+### Love Quest (Text Based Adventure Game) *-Currently In-Progress-*

 A story game composed entirely of text, made using inputs and outputs in Java.

-*Will you be able to win the affection of your crush?
-Fight off your rivals in combat all while trying not to scare your crush away with your weird behavior in this shockingly realisitic and idiotic game.*
+* Fight off your rivals in combat all while trying not to scare your crush away with your weird behavior in this shockingly realisitic and idiotic game.*

 Includes: